 This option allows you to take an exam offered by Bellevue College to earn full credit for a course.
 The exam will require you to demonstrate the same knowledge and skills required by a course Bellevue College offers.
 Challenge exams are instructor-designed, and may not be available for all courses.
 You should have previous training, private study, work experience, or other qualifications indicating you have this knowledge.

-Students are charged a fee to take each challenge exam.
+The college charges a per-class fee for each challenge exam.

-- There is no limit on the number of credits awarded under this option.
-However, instructional departments/programs may place restrictions on the amount of credit awarded.
+- The college places no limit on the number of credits awarded under this option.
+However, academic departments or programs may place restrictions on the amount of credit awarded.

-- You may not use the course challenge option for a course you previously enrolled in or audited at Bellevue College.
+- You may not use the course challenge option for a course you previously registered for, or audited.

 Do you have more questions?